ibm-cloud-docs/solution-tutorials/static-website.md

 ## Upload files to a bucket
 {: #upload}

+In this section, we will use a desktop client to connect to the COS, upload files and configure permissions.

 ### Configure a desktop client to work with the storage

 By default the bucket and its files are not publicly available.
-We are going to check the permissions so that the file can be accessed through the Internet without authentication.
+We are going to change the permissions so that the file can be accessed through the Internet without authentication.

-COS provides a S3 compatible API https://ibm-public-cos.github.io/crs-docs/api-reference and you can use command line interfaces too https://ibm-public-cos.github.io/crs-docs/cli.
+COS provides both a [S3 compatible API](https://ibm-public-cos.github.io/crs-docs/api-reference) and [command line interfaces](https://ibm-public-cos.github.io/crs-docs/cli).

-Cyberduck is a desktop client that makes it easy to work with S3 storages.
+**Cyberduck** is a desktop client that makes it easy to work with S3 storages.
 Follow the steps detailed here https://ibm-public-cos.github.io/crs-docs/desktop-clients to configure Cyberduck to access your storage.
 The steps are:

       1. Download an install Cyberduck from https://cyberduck.io/
       2. Add a new connection of type **S3 Storage**
       3. Find your storage access keys and endpoints in the storage page